nais/wonderwall/docs/endpoints.md

 ---

 ### `/oauth2/session/refresh`

-This endpoint only exists if the `session.refresh` flag is enabled.

 Perform a `POST` request from the user agent to this endpoint to manually refresh the tokens for the user's session.